AI4Bharat/indicnlp_catalog/README.md

 **Browse the entire catalog...**

-<span style="color:blue"> Note: Many resources have not been classified into the catalog.
-They can be found as open issues in the repo </span>
+:raising_hand:**Note**: Many known resources have not yet been classified into the catalog.
+They can be found as open issues in the repo.

 <!-- vscode-markdown-toc -->
 * [Major Indic Language NLP Repositories](#MajorIndicLanguageNLPRepositories)